-The Australian Walking Track Grading System was endorsed in July 2010 as a voluntary industry standard and is now progressively being used throughout Australia.
+The Australian Walking Track Grading System was endorsed in July 2010 as a voluntary industry standard and is now used almost exclusively throughout Australia having replaced an older system.
 This grading system provides a readily recognisable standard for walkers to be able to establish the difficulty of a particular walk regardless of where in Australia it is and allows them to determine whether they have the fitness and ability to undertake the walk.

 No bushwalking experience required.
 Flat even surface with no steps or steep sections.
 Suitable for wheelchair users who have someone to assist them.
 Walks no greater than 5km